Southern Yakutia (Sakha)

 alarmingly battered.
 Sergey was spotting a bump on the right side of his

 forehead.
-However, he declined any medical assistance, insisting instead on knowing whether his brother was all right.
+However, he declined any medical assistance and kept asking if his brother was all right.

 “My boys are fine and strong.
 They are true Cossacks who just